AndroidTestBugReport/ReCDroid/README.md

 ```
 7. Close all of the terminals and emluator before you want to test another bug report.

+### Toubleshooting

+Actually, running Andtoid emulator in a virtualbox ubuntun system is not a good idea for these [reasons](https://stackoverflow.com/questions/14971621/android-emulator-not-starting-in-a-virtualbox-ubuntu-instance).
+So the emulator in this virtualbox will be much slow than in the physical machine.
+Some emualtors of resource consuming android sdk version have lanuch error as Android 7.0.0 or can not be totaly lanuched as Android 5.0.1 and 5.1.1.
+So as the result, only 25 bug reports can be run in this vritual box whereas our ReCDroid claims it can reproduce 33 bug reports in the paper.
+If you want to use ReCDroid to reproduce all of the 33 bug reports, you should prepare Ubuntu 16.04 physical machine to build environment with this instruction.

 ## 2. Usage: